Nivalyx/osu-wiki/wiki/Tournaments/OWC/1/en.md

 #### Winning conditions

 - The Round of 32 and Round of 16 will be played in a Best-of-3 matchup configuration (first team to 2 points wins).
-- The Quarterfinalswill be played in a Best-of-5 matchup configuration (first team to 3 points wins).
+- The Quarterfinals will be played in a Best-of-5 matchup configuration (first team to 3 points wins).
 - The Semifinals and the Finals will be played in a Best-of-7 matchup configuration (first team to 4 points wins).

 ### Mappool instructions